Business Plan Template, Free Download 2026

 What should be included in a business plan?

-A comprehensive business plan includes seven core sections: executive summary, company description, market analysis, products and services description, marketing and sales strategy, operations plan, and financial projections.
+A complete business plan includes seven core sections: executive summary, company description, market analysis, products and services description, marketing and sales strategy, operations plan, and financial projections.
 If seeking funding, add a funding request section.
 Supporting appendices should include team resumes, market research data, product images, letters of intent, and any other materials that strengthen the plan.
-The SBA and most lenders expect all seven sections, while investor-focused plans may emphasize the market opportunity and financial returns more heavily.
+The SBA business plan template form and most lenders expect all seven sections, while investor-focused startup business plan formats may emphasize the market opportunity and financial returns more heavily.

 How long should a business plan be?